KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Use this to cut clips in the timeline.
 The cursor becomes a pair of scissors when this tool is active.

+:kbd:`ESC`: Return from any tools back to Selection tool.

 Spacer Tool
 ~~~~~~~~~~~